stableness/wabble/README.md

   reject:

-    # prefix with NOT to make sure it doesn't gets dropped accidentally
+    # perpend with NOT to make sure it doesn't gets dropped accidentally
     - NOT,END,.org

     - safebrowsing.urlsec.qq.com